SachinY11/Python/README.md

    - OOP : Class and Object
    - OOP : Encapsulation and Static keyword
    - OOP : Inheritance and Abstraction
-   - File Handling using seek and Tell
+   - File Handling , Serialization and Deserialization